 How Much Does It Cost to Feed a Miniature Dachshund?

-When I only owned one or two Dachshunds, I didn’t care how much I was spending on their food.
+When I only owned one or two Dachshunds, I didn’t care how much I was spending, but with three mouths to feed buying without looking at the price tag wasn’t sustainable for me.

 I did the math and Yikes!
-Feeding three Dachshunds the way I’ve been feeding two will cost as much as a car payment!
+Feeding three Dachshunds the way I’d been feeding two would have cost as much as a car payment!

 I re-evaluated the foods I’m feeding them, and didn’t want my hours of research to go to waste, so I summarized it in this article.